MatteoGuadrini/vmam/README.md

 ### Automatic mode

 In automatic mode, mac-addresses are managed by contacting LDAP server and taking the last machines (variable in the configuration file) that contacted the LDAP server from N seconds, minutes, hour or days, depending on the needs and policies decided.

+> Attention: Clients must have WINRM active.
+See the `winrm quickconfig` command.

 This mode is activated by launching `vmam start` on the command line.
 Without any parameter, it reads the configuration file (if not specified, the default one),